Updated on Mar 8, 2025

 Pathways are a means for organizing our courses into areas.
-Undergraduates doing an AB must complete one pathway; those doing an ScB, two.
-Master’s students must complete one pathway.
+Under the 2020 requirements, undergraduates doing an AB must complete one pathway; those doing an ScB, two.
+Pathways were removed in the 2024 requirements.
+Master’s students must complete one pathway (we have not yet updated the MS requirements).
 The courses allowed for undergraduate pathways are somewhat different from those allowed for master’s pathways, as explained below.

 For each pathway we specify core courses, graduate courses, related courses, and intermediate courses.
 Core courses are 1000-level courses that satisfy both undergraduate and master’s pathways.
 Graduate courses are 2000-level courses that may be used by undergraduates only if they’re also using a core course in the pathway.
 Related courses are 1000-level courses that may be used by undergraduates (but not master’s students) as part of the pathway if they’ve also used a core course.
 The intermediate courses are required of undergraduates completing a pathway, but are not required of master’s students.